About the Photographer

-Whether you shoot digital or film there are always a few caveats, no film records light, shade or colour in the same way as the human eye perceives it.
+Whether you shoot digital or film there are always a few caveats, no film or camera sensor records light, shade or colour in the same way as the human eye perceives it.
 You and I can see detail within a ten to 13 stop range.
-Fuji Velvia can barely record details over five stops, a serious shortcoming that has to be taken into account and addressed, consequently I will use neutral density graduated filters to bring film more into line with what you and I would see.
-Occasionally I choose to enhance existing colours with very weak filters but I try to use them as honestly as I can.
+Fuji Velvia film can barely record details over five stops, a serious shortcoming that has to be taken into account and addressed.
+When it comes to film, which is what most of the images were taken with on this website, the use of neutral density graduated filters is near enough essential to render the final exposed image correctly and bring it into line with what you and I would see.
+Occasionally I choose to modify existing colour casts with very weak filters to match those seen at the appropriate time of day but I try to use them as honestly as I can.
 It is never my intention to falsify colours and as previously indicated, It is vitally important to me that anyone viewing these images, knows, that if they had been in that place, at that time and date, they too could have beheld the vision that I was witness too.

 Pentax 45mm lens